Pungyeon/clean-go-article/README.md

 > panic: runtime error: invalid memory address or nil pointer dereference

 What happened?
 An interface method in Go is essentially a function pointer.
 In this case, since we are pointing to the function of an interface, rather than an actual method implementation, we are trying to invoke a function that's actually a `nil` pointer.
-To avoid this from happening, we would have to provide the `NulllWriter` with a struct which fulfills the interface contract, with actual implemented methods.
+To prevent this from happening, we would have to provide the `NulllWriter` with a struct that fulfills the interface contract, with actual implemented methods.

 ```go
 func main() {